OpenMachine-ai/HuggingFive/README.md

 - MACs : number of fused multiply-accumulate operations required by the neural-network layer (can be used as a lower-bound for total number of ops; this number ignores possible savings from zero-padding for conv-layers)

-## Contributing
+## Contribute
-Please add your functions and routines to HuggingFive :raised_hand_with_fingers_splayed:: Add a link to your function in the table and submit a PR, which will get approved promptly because there are no rules here.
+Please add your functions and routines to HuggingFive :raised_hand_with_fingers_splayed:: Add a link to your code in the table and submit a PR, which will get approved promptly because there are no rules here.